bheptin/SeleniumTest/README.md

 # SeleniumTest

 This test was produced using Node and the 'selenium-webdriver' npm package.
-Make sure to have Chrome installed and run: brew instal chromedriver in command line(Mac).
+Make sure to have Chrome installed and run: brew install chromedriver in command line(Mac).

 to install Selenium: in command line enter: npm instal selenium-webdriver